kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   claims do not expose reconstructable affinity values.
 In alpha, such devices are treated conservatively until they drain clean.
 - Guaranteeing **lock-breaking preemption** in alpha.
-  Alpha enforces compatibility and improves packing, but does not yet guarantee that a higher-priority Pod can displace an incompatible lock-holder.
+  Alpha enforces compatibility, but does not guarantee packing or lock-breaking preemption — both are planned for beta.

 ## Proposal